chengafni/Intonation/README.md

 # Intonation
 *Intonation patterns in various languages and dialects.*

+**Updated:** 8 July 2020

 * This repository contains recordings of three sentences in various languages and dialects.
-* The aim is to demonstrate a possible typology of intonation patterns of various sentence types:
+* The aim is to demonstrate a possible typology of intonation patterns of various sentence types.

-The sentences are:
+* The sentences are:
 1. I talked to John      (Declarative)
 2. Did you talk to John?
 (Polar (yes-no) question)
 3. Who did you talk to?  (wh-question)

-* The samples are organized by language family and, when multiple dialects are available, also by main language (see below).
+* The samples are organized by language family and, when multiple dialects from the same language are available, also by main language (see below).
 * The recordings are accompanied by a file containing the written and/or phonetic transcriptions of the sentences.

 ## Notes: